Zetakai/CocoSpeak/README.md

   - Try switching phonemizer in the GUI, or check your config
 - **CUDA Not Detected?**
   - Make sure you have a compatible GPU and PyTorch installed with CUDA support
+- **Character Vocabulary Errors?**
+  - Text is automatically preprocessed, but some models have very limited character sets
+  - Try using only basic English letters and punctuation
+- **Download Failures?**
+  - Some models may not be available for download
+  - Check the console for detailed error messages
+- **Hotkey Not Working?**
+  - Some combinations (like Ctrl+A) are not supported globally
+  - Try combinations with more modifiers (Alt+T, Ctrl+/)

 ---